MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 ## Known limitations

 - When a collection is included in a Dataverse solution via the Power Automate portal, and that collection is updated, the solution is not updated automatically with the new binaries.
 The option **Advanced > Add required objects** needs to be selected manually, in the context menu of the collection component in that solution.
+- When selected to be added to an imported collection, individual screens and web pages will always carry over their child UI elements with them, as the latter are automatically checked.

 ### See also